vvynner/odin-recipes/README.md

 # odin-recipes
-the first HTNL project from Odin Assignment
+the first HTML project from Odin Assignment